 The risk of falling doubles once an initial fall occurs.
 Sadly, most of us don’t even think about preventing falls until a fall has already occurred and it’s too late.
 65% of older adults with long-term care needs rely exclusively on family and friends to provide assistance.
 You may be in this category, which means it’s your responsibility to assess risk and provide solutions to prevent your loved one from falling.

-The good news about falls is that most of them can be prevented.
+The good news about falls is that there are a myriad of solutions we can implement to help prevent them from happening.
 Knowing the common causes of falls and providing solutions can help your loved one stay healthy and independent for as long as possible.
 Here are some common causes that leads to falls:

 Environment: Aging adults want to stay in their own homes for as long as possible, but these homes may not be safe.
 There are simple modifications and many solutions you can purchase to transform their home into a safe environment.